Skip to main content

 What are the needs?

-The loss of public health system services affects more than 70% of the population.
+70 % of the population lost access to health system services (public and private) .
 Outbreaks of diseases such as malaria and dengue frequently affect the most vulnerable population.

-Around 70% of the population does not have regular access to water.
+In 2025, restrictions on access to drinking water affected some 62% of the population.
 The country has seen several widespread outbreaks of infectious diseases: measles, diphtheria, and malaria, most likely because preventative and vaccination programmes have been discontinued or have a very low coverage, and sanitary conditions have worsened.

-Up to 40% of school-aged children are not attending class regularly and 35% are outside of the formal education system.
-The mass exodus has also resulted in the lack of qualified education personnel – at least 200,000 teachers left the country since 2017.
+Up to 30% of school-aged children are not attending class regularly and 13% are outside of the education system (HumVenezuela, September 2025).
+The mass exodus has also resulted in a lack of qualified education personnel – at least 200,000 teachers have left the country since 2017.

-In 2023, 6,973 violent deaths were reported.
-Homicide rates are among the highest in the world (26.8 deaths per 100,000 inhabitants in 2024).
-The situation in border areas, confronted with the presence of armed actors and criminal gangs, is of particular concern, with an increase of violence.
-4.4 million people, including 1.4 million children, need protection assistance.
+Homicide rates are among the highest in the world (26.2 deaths per 100,000 inhabitants in 2023).
+The situation in border areas is of particular concern due to the presence of armed actors and criminal gangs resulting in increased violence.
+A total of 4.4 million people, including 1.4 million children, need protection assistance.

 map_venezuela_en